 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at medians levels or the upper percentile ranges for this time of year.
-Approximately three quarters of the surface water and groundwater stations across the KB recorded decreases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.78, 19.33, and 17.54 feet, all above the fourteen feet agricultural cut-off.
-Most stations are at median levels in the UEC.
-Surface and groundwater levels decreased in about half of the Lower East Coast (LEC) stations over the past week.
+The majority of the surface water and groundwater stations across the KB recorded decreases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.37, 18.97, and 15.51 feet, all above the fourteen feet agricultural cut-off.
+About half of the stations are at median levels in the UEC, with the remainder in the lower percentile ranges.
+Surface and groundwater levels decreased in most of the Lower East Coast (LEC) stations over the past week.
 The vast majority of the Biscayne aquifer monitor wells are at median levels and the upper percentile ranges for this time of year.
-Surface water levels are low in Everglades National Park.
+Surface water levels are low in Everglades National Park and C-111 basin.

-Groundwater levels decreased in about one third of the stations in the Lower West Coast (LWC) over the last seven days.
-Approximately forty percent of the wells in the Surficial aquifer are in the upper percentile ranges, with the remainder at median levels.
+Groundwater levels decreased in most of the stations in the Lower West Coast (LWC) over the last seven days.
+Approximately twenty percent of the wells in the Surficial aquifer are in the upper percentile ranges, with the remainder at median levels.
 The majority of the Lower Tamiami aquifer wells are at median levels and the upper percentile ranges for this time of year.
-Approximately sixty percent of the Sandstone aquifer monitor wells are at median levels, with the remainder split between the upper and lower percentile ranges.
-About sixty percent of the Mid-Hawthorn aquifer monitor wells are in the lower percentile ranges, with the remainder in the upper percentile ranges.
+Approximately sixty percent of the Sandstone aquifer monitor wells are in the lower percentile ranges, with the remainder mostly at median levels.
+About sixty percent of the Mid-Hawthorn aquifer monitor wells are in the lower percentile ranges, with the remainder at median and upper percentile ranges.
 Figure 1 summarizes current water level conditions.